-During the last over five decades in exile, the Central Tibetan Administration (CTA) and the Tibetan people under the leadership of His Holiness the Dalai Lama have been carrying out a non-violent movement to regain their lost freedom and dignity.
-Since the Tibetan freedom struggle is based on truth, justice and non-violence, Tibetan people’s work and dedication catalyzed many people in the international community, from all walks of life, to take an active interest in Tibet.
-As a result, over the past two decades the Tibet support movement or the Tibet Support Groups (TSGs) have been formed amongst the international community.
+Over the last six decades in exile, the Central Tibetan Administration (CTA) and the Tibetan people under the leadership of His Holiness the Dalai Lama have been carrying out a non-violent movement to regain their lost freedom and dignity.
+The Tibetan freedom struggle-based on truth, justice and non-violence and Tibetan people’s dedicated hard work-has generated intense and active interest for Tibet from people of all walks of life internationally.
+As a result, over the past two decades numerous Tibet Support Groups (TSGs) have been formed around the world, giving a major fillip to the international Tibet support movement.
 These support groups, formed voluntarily and working in close cooperation with the Tibetan people but independent of CTA, have helped in creating increased awareness about the situation in Tibet and generating an impressive level of world-wide support for Tibet.

 Today the support for Tibet has reached a critical stage.
 The ever-expanding Tibet movement has brought more countries under its influence.
-In the first Tibet Support Group Meeting in Dharamsala in 1990, there were delegates from 25 countries.
-There were delegates from 56 countries at the Second Tibet Support Group Meeting held in Bonn, Germany in 1996.
-Since then the number of Tibet supporters internationally has increased manifold.
-And there is a welcome injection of young blood with the founding of the movement of Students for a Free Tibet in the United States in 1994.
-This has been witnessed during the Third Tibet Support Group Meeting in Berlin, Germany in May 2000 with nearly 300 Tibet supporters from all over the world participating in the conference.
-There were delegates from 47 countries including 12 Chinese during the fourth International Tibet Support Group Conference held in Prague, Czech Republic in October 2003.
-And the fifth International Tibet Support Group Conference brought the maximum number of delegates of 306 from 52 different countries including 13 Chinese.
-The growing number of support clearly shows the widespread support of the Tibet movement worldwide.
+In the First Tibet Support Group Meeting in Dharamshala in 1990, there were delegates from 25 countries.
+Delegates from 56 countries attended the Second Meeting held in Bonn, Germany in 1996.
+Since then the number of Tibet supporters has increased manifold.
+A welcome injection of young blood with the founding of the movement of Students for a Free Tibet in the United States in 1994, witnessed an increased participation during the Third Meeting in Berlin, Germany in May 2000 with 300 Tibet supporters attending it.

-The Tibet Support Group movement has become so strategically effective that no government can ignore it much longer.
+The Tibet Support Group movement has become so strategically effective that no government can ignore it any longer.
 A measure of its effectiveness can be gauged by the reaction of the Beijing government to every Tibet Support Group meeting.
-Beijing made a concerted effort but without success to prevent the five important and historic meetings of Tibet Support Groups since 1990.
+Beijing has been making every effort, but without success, to prevent the important and historic meetings of Tibet Support Groups since 1990.

 In the official Chinese propaganda, Tibet supporters are routinely referred to and labelled as “hostile western forces” and the Tibet movement as whole is labelled as “splittist movement” backed by “Western imperialist forces.”
 However, the reality is that the supporters of Tibet are far from hostile to Beijing.
 The members of Tibet Support Groups belong to a wide diversity of countries, cultural background and ideological denominations.
 As a matter of fact, Tibet today also enjoys support from a substantial number of Chinese who contribute meaningfully in supporting the cause of Tibet.
-The ideology that unites supporters of Tibet is a common belief that freedom, justice and human dignity are the birthright of every human being.
-As His Holiness the Dalai Lama said, “it is natural for human beings to feel a sense of compassion and solidarity if they see their fellow human beings suffer.”
-The members of Tibet Support Group are the people who have taken upon themselves the universal responsibility of ensuring that the world becomes a better place to live in.
+The common thread that unites these supporters is the common belief that freedom, justice and human dignity are the birthright of every human being.

 The interaction of the Tibetan people with the international Tibet supporters over the years has reinforced their Buddhist belief in the spirit of non-violence and forgiveness, even towards China.
 It has rejuvenated the sense of optimism for the future of Tibet and the world at large.
 Just as truth and justice must triumph at the end, Tibetan people believe that Tibet will regain its lost freedom sooner rather than later.
 When such a time comes, Tibetans will remember the consistent and committed contribution of Tibet supporters to the cause of Tibet.
 Tibetans, too will, under the leadership of His Holiness the Dalai Lama, dedicate their lives and actions to the cause of peace, justice and freedom for all in this world.